FlorianPall/GraphWithLLM/README.md

 - `--structure` to check the graph structure of the txt file.
 - `--escolabel` read ESCO-DB and extract preferred label and description.
 - `--all` to run all the functions at once.
+- `--config` to use a different config file.
+Value is the filename.
+Default is `general.yml`.